meaning

 Carcinoma: Definition

-Carcinoma is a type of cancer that begins in epithelial cells.
-Epithelial cells are specialized cells that line the surfaces of your body, both inside and out.
-For example, epithelial cells form your skin, line your digestive tract, and cover the surfaces of organs like your lungs, breasts, and prostate.
-Carcinomas can start in any …
+Carcinoma is a type of cancer that starts in epithelial cells — the cells that line the surfaces and cavities of the body, both inside and out.
+Epithelial cells cover the skin, line the digestive tract, and form the inner surfaces of organs such as the lungs, breasts, prostate, and cervix.
+Because epithelial cells are …

 Read More »